+Supplementary figure 1

+Air bubble movement fails in Nxt1 trans-heterozygote pupae.
+Still images of wild type (upper) and Nxt1 trans-heterozygotes (lower) for 15 hours.
+A) Faint visibility of air bubble in both genotypes.
+B-D) Air bubble becomes more prominent.
+E-G) Air bubble is clearly visible halfway along the pupa.
+I-L) Air bubble expands further.
+M) Air bubble has disappeared and permitted head eversion for wild type, whereas Nxt1 mutant still show air bubble.
+N) Larva body in Nxt1 mutant released from cuticle at posterior end and retracts to anterior.
+O-P) No further changes observed in both genotypes.

+Supplementary figure 2

 Timing of pupal lethality in Nxt1 trans-heterozygotes.
 Pupae were examined at six different time points.
 Many Nxt1 mutants had defects in head eversion, which becomes visible 48 hours into the pupa phase.
 Nxt1 hypomorph/+ heterozygotes showed a slight reduction in pupa viability.

-3
+Supplementary figure 3

 Q-RT-PCR validation of under-expression of genes with long introns in Nxt1 trans-heterozygote larval carcass.
 Genes with an average total intron length of 5700, 7500, 10000 and 15000 were examined.
-Expression of and Nxt1 are also shown.
+Expression of abba and Nxt1 are also shown.
 CG1307 and CG9330 were used as control genes with low total intron length.
 All genes examined have expression in the carcass.
 Rp49 was used for normalization.

+Supplementary figure 4

+Examples of genes that produce circRNAs.

-4A-, Genomic windows show normalised coverage for the total RNA sequencing (dark and light pink tracks), circRNA sequencing (with RNAseR, black and red tracks) and mRNA (polyA, dark and light blue), showing examples of patterns of expression changes between WT and Nxt1 transheterozygotes for the loci (CG7378, Src42A and tn) whose circRNA expression was tested by q-RT-PCR.
+A-D, Genomic windows show normalised coverage for the total RNA sequencing (dark and light pink tracks), circRNA sequencing (with RNAseR, black and red tracks) and mRNA (polyA, dark and light blue), showing examples of patterns of expression changes between WT and Nxt1 transheterozygotes for the four loci (CG7378, Hs6st, Src42A and tn) whose circRNA expression was tested by q-RT-PCR.
+The sum of all three normalised replicates is shown.
+The FlyBase annotation reveals the range of mRNA structures produced for each locus, and the exons that contribute to the most abundant circRNA structure for each gene are indicted by brackets.
+In all cases the circRNA does not contain any intron sequences.
+Interestingly, the exon that produces Src42A circRNA is one that shows tissue-specific alternative splicing, and it is mostly absent from the mRNA expressed in muscles.

 Supplementary Table 1